blindnet-io/product-management/refs/lexicon/RFC-Lexicon-2.md

 ## Introduction

+>
+> “The limits of language are the limits of my world.” - Ludwig Wittgenstein
+>

 Many product-related documents refer to terms of common interest, often written in [initial caps, or all caps](https://en.wikipedia.org/wiki/Letter_case#Stylistic_or_specialised_usage).
 This document defines the meaning of these terms as they should be interpreted in the context of blindnet products.

 ## Terms